proteusthemes/zendesk-envato-login/README.md

 - `SLACK_TOKEN`, `SLACK_CHANNEL` *(optional)* - token from [Slack](https://slack.com/) API and Slack channel where you'd like to get the notifications when something goes wrong (user unable to authenticate, Envato Market API is down etc.).

-  If not set, no Slack reminders will be send.
+  If not set, no Slack reminders will be sent.

 - `ZEL_FIREBASE_URL`, `ZEL_FIREBASE_TOKEN` *(optional)* - token and URL from [Firebase](https://firebase.google.com/) to save the login details in remote database.